SMillerTime57/training_sdmiller/README.md

 Training repository for an NCEAS workshop.

 Hayley is going to make a mess of your repo.
+Hayley is the best.